-Dr Bogais has received funding from a United Nations-related agency to develop a knowledge utilisation project aiming at building a bridge between research and the information needs expressed by strategists, policy-makers and negotiators.
+Reconciling the current model of engagement in Southeast Asia with ethnic and religious differences and their effects on the mid to long-term social and political stability in the region is critical to strategists, policy-makers and negotiators.
+Dr Bogais has a mandate and funding from a United Nations agency to develop a knowledge utilisation project aiming at building a bridge between research and the information needs expressed by strategists, policy-makers and negotiators.
 This project is multidisciplinary.
 It includes extensive regional consultations, investigation of existing research, investigation of past and current models and strategies, setting criteria for new research, the creation of a comprehensive model for analysis and reporting, as well as investigating new communications strategies.
 The project looks especially at issues of political and structural violence, conflict, internal displacement of people (IDPs), forced migrations, land and sea rights, and effects on cultural identity.
 It investigates the effects of conflicts on ethnic minorities, and the place held by ethnic and religious minorities in conflict environment.

 - La Coutume - Règles non-écrites qui régissent l’équilibre social des Kanaks. Éditions Gallimart - 1998